 Trishul

-Strangely enough only very few of the processional Siva images carry Trishul as one his attribute.
-The three prongs are meant to signify three qualities purity, activity and lethargy.
+Strangely enough, only very few of the processional Siva images carry the Trishul as one of his attributes.
+The three prongs are meant to signify three qualities: purity, activity and lethargy.

 Trishul is also carried by Mahishasuramardhini, Bhairava and Bhairavi.